Design and Evaluate Recomposited OR-AND-XOR-PUF: Resilience Against Modeling Attacks

 \subsection{Evaluating XOR-APUF and OAX-APUF against LR}

-The objective of this experiment is to firstly reproduce LR attack on $l$-XOR-APUF and then use LR to attack ($x,y,z$)-OAX-APUF for the sake of end-to-end modeling resilience comparisons.
+The objective of this experiment is to first reproduce LR attack on $l$-XOR-APUF and then use LR to attack ($x,y,z$)-OAX-APUF for end-to-end modeling resilience comparisons, with $l=x+y+z$ same number of APUF instances or area overhead.

-\mypara{Setup} We firstly run LR attacks on $l$-XOR-APUF where $l=5,6,7$, respectively---in all our experiments, the APUF has 64 stages.
+\mypara{Setup} We first run LR attacks$ \footnote{LR is implemented by keras, which does not provide RPROP optimizer; thus,we use the RMSProp optimizer and small batch training.
+RMSProp is an improved version of RPROP algorithm.}$ on $l$-XOR-APUF where $l=5,6,7$.
+In all our experiments, the APUF has 64 stages.
 The CRPs are randomly generated.
 A higher $l$ usually requires a larger number of CRPs for model training to gain a high prediction accuracy.
 Following~\cite{tobisch2015scaling,nguyen2019interpose}, the number of CRPs used when $l=5$, $l=6$ and $l=7$ are $2 \times 10^{5}$, $1.4 \times 10^{6}$ and $20 \times 10^{6}$, respectively.
-This work does not reproduce LR attacks on $l$-XOR-APUF for $l=8$ and $l=9$ as this is extremely time and resource hungry beyond the capability of our computing resource.
-For instance, the optimal number of CRPs used for LR attack when $l=8$ and $l=9$ are up to $150\times 10^{6}$ and $350\times 10^{6}$, respectively.
-Correspondingly, the former requires more than 6 hours and 12.3 GB memory, the later requires 37 hours and 31.5 GB memory by using an AMD Opteron cluster, which consists of 4 nodes, each with 64 cores and 256 GB of memory---though each run uses 16 cores~\cite{tobisch2015scaling}.
-It is clearly that such requirements are beyond the capability of a medium-end PC with an Intel(R) Core(TM) i5-6200U CPU, and 12GB memory, used by us.
+With regard to epochs and batch sizes, most are set to $20$ and $1,000$, respectively.
+However, $x+y+z=7$ is special due to the limitations of computer performance, the epoch is $20$, and the batch size is $500$.
+This work does not reproduce LR attacks on $l$-XOR-APUF for $l=8$ and $l=9$ because this attack is extremely time and resource hungry beyond the capability of the authors’ computing resources.
+For example, the optimal number of CRPs used for LR attack when $l=8$ and $l=9$ are up to $150\times 10^{6}$ and $350\times 10^{6}$, respectively.
+Thus, the former requires more than 6 hours and 12.3 GB memory, the latter requires 37 hours and 31.5 GB memory using an AMD Opteron cluster, which consists of 4 nodes, each with 64 cores and 256 GB of memory---though each run uses 16 cores~\cite{tobisch2015scaling}.
+It is clear that such requirements are beyond the capability of a medium-end PC with an Intel(R) Core(TM) i5-6200U CPU, and 12~GB memory. \textit{This PC is used for most experiments unless otherwise stated}.
+Note that for the case of $x+y+z=7$, we use a different medium-end PC with an Intel(R) Core(TM) i7-9750H CPU and 16~GB memory to run an LR attack at a different time.

-As for the LR attacks on $(x,y,z)$-OAX-APUF, we have attacked various $x,y,z$ parameter combinations while keeping $x+y+z = l$ to ensure that same number of APUF components are set for end-to-end comparisons.
-In addition, the number of CRPs used for model training is also kept same.
-For all combinations of LR attacks, we constantly used 500 CRPs for model prediction during the testing phase to evaluate the attack accuracy.
+For the LR attacks on $(x,y,z)$-OAX-APUF, we have attacked various $x,y,z$ parameter combinations while keeping $x+y+z = l$ to ensure that the same number of APUF components are set for end-to-end comparisons.
+In addition, the number of CRPs used for model training is also kept the same.
+For all combinations of LR attacks, we used $15,000$ CRPs for model prediction during the testing phase to evaluate the attack accuracy.